MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/accelerators/healthCare/electronicMedicalRecords/AppointmentEMRIndication.md

 ms.service: common-data-model
 ms.reviewer: deonhe
 ms.topic: article
-ms.date: 7/7/2020
+ms.date: 7/8/2020
 ms.author: nebanfic
 ---

-# Appointment (EMR) Indication in electronicMedicalRecords
+# Appointment (EMR) Indication in electronicMedicalRecords(AppointmentEMRIndication)

 Reason the appointment has been scheduled to take place, as specified using information from another entity.
 The indication will typically be a Condition or a Procedure